 tar jxvf seamonkey-2.*.tar.bz2

 This creates a “seamonkey” directory under your seamonkey2 directory.

 - Change to the seamonkey directory (cd seamonkey).

 - Run SeaMonkey with the following command: ./seamonkey

 To enable its newsreader functions, you would need to configure SeaMonkey’s server settings with the necessary details provided by a reliable Usenet Service.
 You can also select your connection security, enable or disable certain server settings and make changes on your message storage.
-If you have yet to choose which provider is best for you, we have a list of top Usenet providers on this website.
+If you have yet to choose which provider is best for you, we have a list of the best Usenet service providers on this website.